ericwbailey/ericwbailey.website/source/writing/spear-phishing-with-slackbot-for-fun-and-profit.md

 ## Create a problem, then offer a solution

-To keep someone from being skeptical, we’ll want to put them in a panicky state where they’re focusing on the immediate problem, then offer an easy way out of it.
+To keep someone from being skeptical, we’ll want to put them in a panicky state where they’re focusing on the immediate problem.
+Then, offer an easy way out of it.
 To do that, we stir up a little panic:

 <img
   alt="Direct Message conversation between the fake Slackbot and Trey Spence.
 Slackbot: “Your Slack password is set to expire in 3 days.
 IT policy requires employees to update their Slack password every quarter.
 To update your Slack password, please type your current Slack password as a reply to this message:” Trey replies: “okr.2022”.
 Slackbot: “Great!
 Now type your new Slack password:”.
 Trey: “next.level.2022”.
 Slackbot: “Thank you, your password has been updated to next.level.2022.
 Please use your new password the next time you log into Slack.
 Screenshot." src="{{ '/img/posts/spear-phishing-with-slackbot-for-fun-and-profit/password-reset.png' | url }}" />

-Offering to update their password provides an immediate solution to the problem at hand, and the convenience we offer may outweigh that vital moment where they’d check to see if it’s legit.
+Offering to update their password provides an immediate solution to the problem at hand.
+The convenience of the solution we offer may outweigh that vital moment where they’d check to see if it’s legit.
 On top of that, we’re borrowing the look and language of Slack to reinforce a sense of automated authority.

 To extra mile it, make covering your tracks look intentional: